ROCm/omniperf/docs/what-is-omniperf.rst

 micro-benchmarks to acquire hierarchical roofline data.
 The roofline model is not available on accelerators pre-MI200.

-Grafana server for Omniperf
+Grafana server for ROCm Compute Profiler
 ---------------------------

 * **Grafana database import**: All raw performance counters are imported into a :ref:`backend MongoDB database <grafana-mongodb-setup>` to support analysis and visualization in the Grafana GUI.
-Compatibility with previously generated data using older Omniperf versions is not guaranteed.
+Compatibility with previously generated data using older ROCm Compute Profiler versions is not guaranteed.

 * **Grafana analysis dashboard GUI**: The :doc:`Grafana dashboard <how-to/analyze/grafana-gui>` retrieves the raw counters information from the backend database.
 It displays the relevant performance metrics and visualization.

-Omniperf standalone GUI analyzer
+ROCm Compute Profiler standalone GUI analyzer
 --------------------------------

-Omniperf provides a :doc:`standalone GUI <how-to/analyze/standalone-gui>` to enable basic performance analysis without the need to import data into a database instance.
+ROCm Compute Profiler provides a :doc:`standalone GUI <how-to/analyze/standalone-gui>` to enable basic performance analysis without the need to import data into a database instance.
 Find setup instructions in :doc:`install/grafana-setup`

 .. image:: data/install/omniperf_server_vs_client_install.png
    :align: center
-   :alt: Architectural design of Omniperf
+   :alt: Architectural design of ROCm Compute Profiler
    :width: 800

-Omniperf features
+ROCm Compute Profiler features
 =================

-Omniperf offers comprehensive profiling based on all available hardware counters for the target accelerator.
+ROCm Compute Profiler offers comprehensive profiling based on all available hardware counters for the target accelerator.
 It delivers advanced performance analysis features, such as system Speed-of-Light (SOL) and hardware block-level SOL evaluations.
-Additionally, Omniperf provides in-depth memory chart analysis, roofline analysis, baseline comparisons, and more, ensuring a thorough understanding of system performance.
+Additionally, ROCm Compute Profiler provides in-depth memory chart analysis, roofline analysis, baseline comparisons, and more, ensuring a thorough understanding of system performance.

-Omniperf supports analysis through both the :doc:`command line </how-to/analyze/cli>` or a :doc:`GUI </how-to/analyze/grafana-gui>`.
-The following list describes Omniperf's features at a high level.
+ROCm Compute Profiler supports analysis through both the :doc:`command line </how-to/analyze/cli>` or a :doc:`GUI </how-to/analyze/grafana-gui>`.
+The following list describes ROCm Compute Profiler's features at a high level.

 * :doc:`Support for AMD Instinct MI300, MI200, and MI100 accelerators <reference/compatible-accelerators>`